8fold/site-joshbruce.com/content/public/web-development/refactoring-re-engineering-and-rebuilding/content.md

 ## Re-engineering [.vs](versus) refactoring

-I recently refactoring the code for the site.
+I recently refactored the code for the site.
 Specifically, I performed the [extract class](https://refactoring.com/catalog/extractClass.html) refactoring to create a class called [`FrontMatter`](https://github.com/8fold/site-joshbruce.com/pull/19).
 From the perspective of a user of the site, nothing changed, it's a refactoring after all.

 However, from the perspective of the other classes within the system, this was re-engineering.
 The way the other classes interacted with the other pieces of the system changed pretty dramatically.
 To put it in corporate human terms, I hired someone new to take on the responsibilities that were once owned by another person.
 This meant everyone who used to interact with that original person now had to interact with this new person.